mpmumau/Peabot-Library/README.md

 **Reinbert/pca9685** https://github.com/Reinbert/pca9685

 Instructions for installing those packages (namely in Raspbian) are available via their respective links.

+## Log Files

+Log files are stored in `/var/log/peabot` on your system.

 ## Installation

-To install Peabot, clone this repository to your Raspberry Pi to any directory (i.e. /opt/peabot).
-Then run `make` then `make install` from the command line.
+To install Peabot, clone this repository to any directory of your Raspberry Pi (i.e. /opt/peabot).
+Then run `make` then `make install` (as root or sudo) from the command line.

+To uninstall, type `make full-uninstall.` This will remove Peabot from your system, while keeping log files in `/var/log/peabot`.

 ## Command Prompt